 —At least two journalism-related courses, each of which must be approved by the program director to fulfill this requirement, unless they are courses that are cross-listed with JRN, in which case they will automatically count toward this requirement.

 2. Fieldwork Experience

-Students must participate in sustained journalistic activity for a minimum of five weeks—doing work that involves reporting, interviewing, researching, writing, copy editing, web design, photography, videography, etc.—contributing to factual news stories outside the classroom and/or beyond the University.
-Examples include interning at a major news organization, working for a student publication, undertaking an independent reporting and writing project advised by a Princeton journalism instructor, or successfully completing a summer journalism seminar abroad.
+Students must participate in sustained journalistic activity for a minimum of six weeks—doing work that involves reporting, interviewing, researching, writing, copy editing, web design, photography, videography, etc.—contributing to factual news stories outside the classroom and/or beyond the University.
+Examples include interning at a major news organization, working for approved student journalism organizations, undertaking an independent reporting and writing project advised by a Princeton journalism instructor, or successfully completing a summer journalism seminar abroad.
 To fulfill this requirement, fieldwork experiences must be approved by the program director.

 3. Senior Colloquium

 Students must produce a piece of journalism based on field reporting or reflecting on the challenges facing modern journalists and, near the end of their senior year, present this work to peers and a jury of current and former Princeton journalism instructors at an interdisciplinary year-end colloquium.